-Symbolic computations are also readily accessible through the (partly) free online tool WolframAlpha4, which applies the very advanced Mathematica5 package as symbolic engine.
-The disadvantage with WolframAlpha compared to the SymPy package is that the results cannot automatically be imported into your code and used for further analysis.
+Symbolic computations are also readily accessible through the (partly) free online tool WolframAlpha5, which applies the very advanced Mathematica6 package as symbolic engine.
+The disadvantage with WolframAlpha compared to the Symbolic Toolbox is that the results cannot automatically be imported into your code and used for further analysis.
 On the other hand, WolframAlpha has the advantage that it displays many additional mathematical results related to the given problem.
 For example, if we type 2x + 3x - y in WolframAlpha, it not only simplifies the expression to 5x - y, but it also makes plots of the function f(x, y) = 5x - y, solves the equation 5x - y = 0, and calculates the integral $\int \int (5x + y) dx dy$.
-The commercial Pro version can also show a step-by-step of the analytical computations in the problem.
-You are strongly encouraged to try out these commands in WolframAlpha: